California’s Shift From Natural Gas to Solar Is Playing a Role in Rolling Blackouts

 That assessment also pointed out that CAISO's daily peak period has “shifted to later in the day when solar generation is near or at zero levels, resulting in the CAISO’s highest demand levels being supplied by the remaining non-solar fleet.
 With lower than normal hydro conditions, the CAISO may have to rely more heavily on imports from neighboring [balancing authorities] during the CAISO summer peak hours.
 However, if a heat wave occurs that impacts a broader area than [the territory of] CAISO, the availability of surplus energy to import into the CAISO could be diminished.”

-An ongoing grid reliability challenge, more rolling blackouts to come
+More rolling blackouts to come

 Berberich said in Monday’s meeting that CAISO has “pointed out in filing after filing that the load procurement system was broken and needs to be fixed” to cover the hours when California’s solar resource fades to nothing while homes and businesses remain heavy users of air conditioning.